Mhizsterpeniel/DSA-Incubator_Hub-Project-1-/README.md

 # DSA-Project-Documentation-1-
-This is another journey towards my Portfolio building while taking my Data Analysis class with Incubator Hub.
-# DSA-Project-Documentation(1)
-This is another journey towards my Portfolio building while taking my Data Analysis class with Incubator Hub.
+This is another journey towards building my portfolio while taking my Data Analysis class with Incubator Hub.

-I have gained alot of data driven insights and knowledge regarding data analysis process and more related skills to data analysis ranging from aquiring skills on the great impact of various tools in this field,
+I have gained a lot of data-driven insights and knowledge regarding the data analysis process and more related skills to data analysis, ranging from acquiring skills on the great impact of various tools in this field,
-Tool's Like:
+Tools Like:
 - MS Excel.
 - SQL (Simple Query Language).
 - Power BI.